1926 United Kingdom general strike: General strike, May 1926

 On 5 May 1926, both sides gave their views.
 Churchill commented as editor of the government newspaper British Gazette: "I do not agree that the TUC have as much right as the Government to publish their side of the case and to exhort their followers to continue action.
 It is a very much more difficult task to feed the nation than it is to wreck it".
 Baldwin wrote, "The general strike is a challenge to the parliament and is the road to anarchy".
 The British Worker, the TUC's newspaper, wrote: "We are not making war on the people.
 We are anxious that the ordinary members of the public shall not be penalized for the unpatriotic conduct of the mine owners and the government".

 In the meantime, the government put in place a "militia" of special constables called the Organisation for the Maintenance of Supplies (OMS) of volunteers to maintain order in the street.
 A special constable said: "It was not difficult to understand the strikers' attitude toward us.
 After a few days I found my sympathy with them rather than with the employers.
 For one thing, I had never realized the appalling poverty which existed.
 If I had been aware of all the facts, I should not have joined up as a special constable".
 It was decided that fascists would not be allowed to enlist in the OMS without first giving up their political beliefs, as the government feared a right-wing backlash so the fascists formed the so-called "Q Division" under Rotha Lintorn-Orman to combat the strikers.

 On 6 May 1926, there was a change of atmosphere.
 The government newspaper, British Gazette, suggested that means of transport into London began to improve compared to the first day with volunteers, car sharing, cyclists, private buses, as well as strikebreakers.
-A statement on the front page indicated 200 LGOC buses 'on the streets'.
+A statement on the front page indicated 200 London General Omnibus Company buses 'on the streets'.
 Only 86 LGOC buses, however were operating.

 On 7 May 1926, the TUC met with Samuel and worked out a set of proposals designed to end the dispute.
 The Miners' Federation rejected the proposals.
 The British Worker was increasingly difficult to operate, as Churchill had requisitioned the bulk of the supply of the paper's newsprint so it reduced its size from eight pages to four.
 In the meantime, the government took action to protect the men who decided to return to work.